Aorta3698/dusk/src/chapters/design.md

 - `DN'` redirection (`don't`)
 - `C__'` SFS (`can't`)

-It results in 0.04% lower SFB and 0.01% lower SFS on Monkeyracer corpus, but it increases redirection by 0.59% on according to Cmini.
+It results in 0.04% lower SFB and 0.01% lower SFS on Monkeyracer corpus, but it increases redirection by 0.59% on according to Cmini, attributed to `t's` and `n't`.
+Additionally, both `'t` and `t'` do not feel good to me.
 ```
 B F D P '  Q J O U .
 N S T C Y  M H A E I